-PWSA (USA) has provided support for families, created educational materials for distribution, funded research and encouraged collaboration among researchers, clinicians and families.
-PWSA (USA) has established Scientific and Clinical Advisory Boards consisting of key professionals, physicians and scientific investigators, many as pioneers in the field to address medical care research, investigations and treatment including growth hormone in this syndrome.
+PWSA (USA) has provided support for families, created educational materials for distribution and has funded research and encouraged collaboration among researchers, clinicians and families.
+PWSA (USA) has established Scientific and Clinical Advisory Boards consisting of key professionals, physicians and scientific investigators, many as pioneers in the field to address research, investigations and treatment including for growth hormone in this syndrome.

-The registration fee is \$125 for the Medical & Scientific Conference held Thursday, November 16th, which includes a continental breakfast, breaks and lunch, and an evening Reception.
+Registration for the Scientific Day Conference held on Thursday, November 5 is \$125 which includes a continental breakfast and lunch.